 data$

-is one of the essential APIs for drawing charts, used to add the data required for drawing charts.
+The API data$ is one of the essential APIs for drawing charts, used to add the data required for drawing charts.

 The syntax for creating data is the same for chart objects of 6 data formats, but the data formats are different.
 The explanation will be longer, so the following will introduce each category separately.
 Readers can also refer to their own needs.